 What Peter actually said in Acts 2:36 was,

-[You] "μετανοησατε" = "metanoesate" = "change [your] mind/thinking" (aorist active, imperative).The mis-translation "crucified" would imply an action in the past, whereas Peter was really describing their state.
-In other words, being under the Old Covenant, they were in an indefinite state of "crucifying" Jesus.
+[You] μετανοησατε ("metanoesate") = "change [your] mind/thinking" (aorist active, imperative).The mis-translation "crucified" would imply an action in the past, whereas Peter was really describing their state.
+In other words, being under the Old Covenant, they were in an indefinite state of being responsible for crucifying Jesus.
 If he had said "have crucified" (perfect tense) then at least some number of them would have had a right to say, "We weren't there.
 Pilate and his soldiers crucified him, and we weren't part of the mob telling him to.
 So we are innocent of that conspiracy."
 Instead, Peter applies the guilty verdict to all of them.

-They then respond with "what shall we be doing," implying that they wanted to know what works that they needed to be performing in the future (indicative, not subjunctive).
+They then respond with "what shall we do," implying that they wanted to know what works that they needed to perform as a consequence.
 This would be a natural question for someone to ask under the Old Covenant of the Law.
 Peter's response is to instead urge them to change their minds/thinking (i.e. "state").

 This all applies to us now.
 Jesus paid for all sins, past, present, future.
 Either we are "immersed into pardon of sins" or we "crucify" Jesus, past, present, future, by going back into an Old Covenant, rule/performance mentality.
 Jesus paid for the guilt of the rules broken under the Old Covenant, and fulfilled the Old Covenant, making it now obsolete.

 Being "immersed into pardon of sins," we obtained the "gratuity" of the Holy Spirit (Acts 2:38), fulfilling the prophecy of Jer 31:33 that he would write the "law" of the New Covenant literally "in-within-of-them and-on heart-of-them."

 Are you still immersed into "pardon of sins" right now?
 I hope so!